X16Community/x16-smc-bootloader/README.md

 # Project Description

-The bootloader for the Commander X16 System Management Controller (SMC) enables users to update the SMC firmware straight from the computer without an external programmer.
+The bootloader for the Commander X16 System Management Controller (SMC) enables users to update the SMC firmware directly from the computer without an external programmer.

 The SMC firmware handles power control, keyboard and mouse input, and LED states.

-The bootloader is a separate program stored at the end of the flash memory.
+The bootloader is a separate program stored at the end of the SMC flash memory.

 This document describes the inner workings of the bootloader, which is of most interest to those who make tools that use the bootloader.